EURUSD Forecast 2026–2027: Technical Analysis, Price Levels & Predictions

 What could push EURUSD lower

-• Sustained USD rally (DXY above 105): A DXY breakout above 105 would act as a trigger for investors to increase USD positioning, driven by yield-seeking capital flows.
+• Sustained DXY rally (above 105): A DXY breakout above 105 would trigger additional capital rotation into USD, driven by yield-seeking investors and safe-haven flows.

-• Eurozone economic slowdown / recession risk: The eurozone economy is already underperforming the US; a further rise in energy prices could push the already-fragile industrial sector into contraction, triggering a recessionary scenario.
+• Eurozone economic slowdown / recession risk: With eurozone growth near stagnation, further energy price increases could push the already-fragile industrial sector into contraction, increasing the probability of a recession scenario.

-• ECB cutting rates faster than Fed: A premature ECB easing cycle would widen the rate differential in favour of USD, weakening the euro — in an extreme scenario, pushing EURUSD toward parity.
+• ECB cutting rates faster than Fed: A premature ECB pivot toward easing — if eurozone growth deteriorates sharply — would widen the rate differential in the dollar's favour and could push EURUSD toward parity.

-• Geopolitical escalation reducing risk appetite: Further Middle East escalation would intensify safe-haven flows into USD, as investors de-risk portfolios and prioritise dollar-denominated assets.
+• Geopolitical escalation reducing risk appetite: Further Middle East escalation would drive investors into safe-haven assets, predominantly USD, at the expense of the euro.

 Bank & institution forecasts